Charity Website Design

 Budget is so critical for any charity.
-As with any charity website design project, “Proper Prior Planning Prevents Poor Performance”, so choose a capable experienced professional web design team, who will work to understand your charity, its reasons for being, its plans for the future and the results that are required from any charity website.
-Think of the project as BIG, something to make a serious difference, rather than just be a small digital postcard or brochure website.
+As with any charity website design project, “Proper Prior Planning Prevents Poor Performance”, so choose a capable experienced professional web design team.
+A web design agency who will work to understand your particular charity, its reasons for being, its plans for the future and the results that are required from any charity website.
+Think of the project as BIG, something to make a serious difference to your cause, rather than just be a small digital postcard or brochure website.

-Done well, a good charity website design can help recruit volunteers, increase donations, reduce costs, find sponsors, promote events, communicate with supporters and get feedback, all of which will make the organisation stronger.
+Done well, a good charity website design can help educate the general public, recruit volunteers, increase donations, reduce costs, find sponsors, promote events, communicate with existing supporters and get feedback, all of which will make the organisation stronger.

 What to include in a Charity Website